SarunaZ/app-imli-client/README.md

 ## Docker
 If runnig on windows, make sure that docker runs on WSL, and you are running commands from a linux terminal Ubuntu

-When all of the services are in place, from top directory of client service run `docker compose up --build` The project should be up and running momenterally
+When all the services are in place, from top directory of client service run `docker compose up --build` The project should be up and running momenterally

 ## Dev account